 Andrew holds a Bachelor of Laws, Bachelor of Science and Master of Laws (Intellectual Property) from Murdoch University, and a Master of Laws from Cornell University Law School, where he was awarded two academic prizes.

-Andrew is reading with Peter Wallis and his senior mentor is Bruce Caine QC.
+Andrew read with Peter Wallis and his senior mentor is Bruce Caine QC.

 McRobert A & Tisdale R, “Tackling parallel imports of branded goods”, Australian Intellectual Property Law Bulletin, August 2016 (2016/29)